EEC174-Fall24/MiniProjectA1-Kartik/README.md

 - Pre-Lab: 10%
 - Phase 1: 30%
-- Phase 2: 45%
+- Phase 2: 50%
-- Program usability, readability & design: 5%
+- Program usability, readability & design: 10%
-- Interactive Grading: 10%

 You are allowed to work in pairs for this assignment.
 Please avoid excessive collaboratation with other groups.
 Please do not use code from SORT repo, only the [sort.py](src/sort.py) provided in your repository.